jon-chow/Cube-Runner/README.md

 ## FEATURES
 - **Score System:** The game now has a score system that is based on the number of obstacles the player has passed.
 I will be adding a high score system in the future.
-- **Obstacle Spawning:** The game now spawns obstacles at random heights (they also spawn in random colours).
+- **Obstacle Spawning:** The game now spawns obstacles at random heights and at varying speeds (they also spawn in random colours).
 - **Pause Menu:** The game now has a pause menu that can be accessed by pressing the pause button in the top right corner of the screen.
 I will be adding more options to the pause menu in the future.

 ## TO-DO